Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 The rear wheels are larger than the front ones because they had to account for the height of the mechanical differential on their own; the front wheels, on the other hand, had to account for the height of the LEGO steering system.

-In addition, we have recalculated the maximum speed, the revolutions per minute of the different axles, and the force in Newtons.
+In addition, we have recalculated the maximum speed, the revolutions per second of the different axles, and the force in Newtons.

 <table>
   <tr>